ITfoxtec/ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect/README.md

 A JavaScript free OpenID Connect PKCE library for Blazor WebAssembly.

 The library support login and logout with OpenID Connect (OIDC) using Proof Key for Code Exchange (PKCE) instead of a client secret.
+The received ID token is validated by the component in the client using the OpenID Provider (OP) discovery document.
+The component automatically handle token / session update with use of the refresh token if the offline_access scope is specified.

 > Please see the [sample application](https://github.com/ITfoxtec/ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect/tree/master/samples) for implementation details.